BP’s Cherry Point Refinery is using innovative technology to produce cleaner fuels and operate more efficiently.

 In 2018, it launched a renewable diesel unit that can co- process biomass-based feedstock alongside conventional feedstocks to produce ultra-low-sulfur diesel.

 This investment will reduce the carbon footprint of Cherry Point’s diesel while supporting compliance with federal and state programs that require blending of renewable fuel.

 The renewable diesel project reflects Cherry Point’s broader commitment to provide the energy people need while doing its part to promote a lower-carbon economy.

-Located in Blaine, Washington, BP’s Cherry Point Refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, while making major contributions both to the local community and to the global aluminum industry.
+Located in Blaine, Washington, the refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, and it also plays a significant role in the global aluminum industry.

-Its close proximity to rail, shipping and pipeline infrastructure helps Cherry Point move its products swiftly to market.
+Over the past decade, BP has invested more than $1.5 billion in capital improvements at the refinery.
+Its proximity to rail, shipping and pipeline infrastructure helps it move products swiftly to market.

 Employee initiatives include monitoring a colony of great blue herons, documenting amphibians in protected wetlands and conducting an inventory of native wild species.